davegutz/myStateOfCharge/SOC_Particle/README.md

 ### DS2482SearchBusCommand status=-7 in serial monitor

 This is caused by OLED failure.
 Such a failure has taken out the entire I2C monitor function including Tb measurement on DS2482.
-You may temporarily correct this be recompiling and reflashing with '// #define CONFIG_SSD1306_OLED' in the local_config.h.<> file.
+You may temporarily correct this be recompiling and reflashing with '// #define CONFIG_SSD1306_OLED' in the constants.h.<> file (setup #include xxxx.h).
 Permanently by replacing OLED.

 ### FRAG message in Serial